Airborne Particle Communication Through Time-varying Diffusion-Advection Channels: Communication Under Directed Wind

 \subsection{Particle Receiver}

 Gas detectors operate by converting chemical cues into measurable electronic signals, enabling the detection and quantification of various concentrations of gas particles in the air \cite{Comprehensive_Review_on_Gas_Sensors_Unveiling_Recent_Developments_and_Addressing_Challenges}, \cite{Gas_Sensors_A_Review}.
 A short overview of current gas detectors and their working principles is given in \autoref{Gas_sensor_Types}.
 In the context of molecular communications, most studies use MOS gas sensors, since they are simple and easy to experiment with.
 However, these sensors have a response time of seconds to minutes, which is too slow \cite{HighBandwidth_eNose_for_Rapid_Tracking_of_Turbulent_Plumes}.
 Although there are methods to use these sensors in a faster manner, these methods are specific to the detection of bit 1 or 0 \cite{Resolving_Fast_Gas_Transients_with_Metal_Oxide_Sensors}.
 The fastest gas sensors are optical sensors with a response time of milliseconds \cite{Response_Time_for_Optical_Emission_and_Mass_Spectrometric_Signals_During_Etching_of_Heterostructures}.
 These sensors can also operate at room temperature and are tunable to a specific gas particle \cite{Exhaled_Breath_Analysis_Through_the_Lens_of_Molecular_Communication_A_Survey}.
 If the subtractive demodulation algorithm is used, the receiver becomes linear \cite{Improvement_of_the_Detection_Sensitivity_for_Tunable_Diode_Laser_Absorption_Spectroscopy_A_Review}.
-It is assumed that the receiver takes many samples from the air in one symbol duration and match filtering is applied in digital domain.
+It is assumed that the receiver takes many samples from the air in one symbol duration, and match filtering is applied in the digital domain.
 The sampling rate of the receiver is taken as \(0.1\) \(kHz\) assuming a linear optical gas sensor is utilized.
 Moreover, for simplicity of the analysis, the receiver is assumed to directly measure the air concentration without any scaling.
+Regarding receiver noise, we assume a thermal-noise-limited regime, \cite{Signal_to_noise_ratio_analysis_in_laser_absorption_spectrometers_using_optical_multipass_cells} and model the sampled noise as additive white Gaussian noise.